Hitman 2 (2018 video game): Design and story

-The New York DLC bank level was originally designed with side character Fabian Mann as a target as well as Athena Savalas, however IO were not sure what to do with the vault in the level or what to put inside it.
-They eventually decided that Mann should no longer be a target and instead made getting into the vault an objective of the level.
-To avoid the situation seen in the "Sapienza" mission from Hitman where IO said players felt forced to go down to the lab to destroy the virus every time they played, IO chose to let players decide to either break into the vault or instead collect a series of data disks carried by various characters (including Mann and Savalas).
-This concept would later be reused for the Dartmoor level in Hitman 3.

 While Hitman served as an introductory chapter to the World of Assassination series, Hitman 2's story has a more prominent role and a more structured narrative.
 Hitman was described as a "white collar new money" crime thriller whereas Hitman 2 focuses on eccentric characters and "old money", which were inspired by secret societies.
 Much of the storytelling occurs within a level and during gameplay, and cutscenes mainly serve to tie together story threads.
 The abandonment of the episodic release model allowed IO Interactive to present a more cohesive story because players often forgot about narrative elements while they were playing Hitman due to its sparse release schedule.
 Like the first game, Agent 47 is a blank-state character and the story is mostly driven by his handler Diana Burnwood and Lucas Grey, both of whom have their own emotions, motivations and goals.
 Their presence allows Agent 47 to gradually develop as a character and foster change.
 The main story was written to motivate players to eliminate the targets.
 Mission stories in Hitman 2 were designed to encourage players to try out new gameplay features, tools, and costumes, while providing additional story content.
 Developers were careful to ensure the game was hitting the right tone, recasting a more mature-sounding actor for Alma Reynard (the target from the opening New Zealand mission) and giving her a new outfit after the original take was "too young-sounding" in order to avoid the game becoming "too creepy or sexually predatory".

 The game includes extensive dark humour; early promotion of the game showed Agent 47 whacking NPCs with a fish.
 According to Markus Friedl, the game's executive producer, "this little bit of tongue-in-cheek humor [is] very much part of the Hitman DNA".
 David Bateson, who provides the voice of Agent 47, initially thought some of the dialogue was absurd but grew to appreciate it after understanding how mission stories work.
 According to Bateson, while Agent 47 is an expert at disguising himself, he is a terrible actor.
 He was instructed not to change his accent when disguised as other personalities and he delivered his lines in a "delightfully wooden way".